patternfly/patternfly-3/README.md

 npm install patternfly --save
 ```

+Patternfly stays up to date with the Node LTS [Release Schedule](https://github.com/nodejs/LTS#lts_schedule).
+If you're using Patternfly downstream, we suggest the use of an actively supported version of Node/NPM, although prior versions of Node may work.

 ### Install with Bower

 PatternFly can be installed and managed through [Bower](http://bower.io/).
 To do so, either add `patternfly` as a dependency in your `bower.json` or run the following: